 (By the way, the best book on girls I’ve ever read is Reviving Ophelia by Mary Pipher, Penguin Group USA, 1994.
 She also has written additional books on girls since her book came out.)

 Dr. Pollock writes about the social pressures on boys: the pressure to “be a man” but additional pressure to be a man in a different way than the models and examples of manhood they grew up with.
-Without a lot of help of what this new manhood is supposed to look like, boys get frustrated.
+Without a lot of help about what this new manhood is supposed to look like, boys get frustrated.
 It might be hard to recognize this in our boys, however, because boys have learned to hide their feelings well.
 They’re not likely to share how they feel or even be able to express those feelings in words.
 They live in a culture that pressures them to be strong and have it all together.
 There is one emotion that boys are given freedom to express in our society, however, and that’s anger.

 So boys aren’t likely to seek us youth ministers out.
 They’re not likely to share their feelings or talk to us…especially sitting in a chair in the youth room across from us.